huntergrean/data_r/swirl.md

 table(OBJECT$COLUMN_NAME) will return  a table with a count of how many observations fall into each of the categorical values.
 Lets say we have 3 categories (A, B, C) this will return the number of observations that fall into each.

 tapply(OBJECT$COLUMN_NAME, OBJECT2$COLUMN_NAME2, FUNCTION) will return the first column_name data organized by column_name2 applying the passed function

+##Lesson 12: Looking at Data

+###General notes

+###New Commands
+ls() lists all the variables in your current workspace

+dim() will say the number of rows followed by the number of column

+nrow() and ncol() will give the respective number of rows or columns of a passed object

+object.size() will show the amount of memory an object is consuming in the memory

+names() will show the names of the columns of a data.frame object

+head(OBJECT, NUMBER) or tail() will show the first/last number of rows you specify.
+Default is 6

+summary() will show summary statistical data for each of the columns

+table(OBJECT$COLUMN_NAME) will show you each of the categorical values and the number of times they occur

+str(OBJECT) will show a summary of information about a data.frame and its columns.
+You can also use it on a function